brampat/security/publications/presentation/meme_passwords.md

 -- Notes --

+Effect of password reuse is:
-* And that's where millions of dollars on Cyber security will fail
+* Armor is Millions of dollars on Cyber-security will fail
-* When people reuse passwords
+* Arrow through the visor: when people reuse passwords
+  * Dataleak at Municipality of Buren (yesterday) was password-based attack
 * You are part of security, if you like it or not
 * So get a password manager

 --